 - 2 tablespoons whole fresh mint leaves

-1 Cook the spaghetti: Bring a large pot of water to a boil.
-Add 1 teaspoon of the salt and the spaghetti.
-Cook, stirring occasionally, for 8 minutes, or until the pasta is tender but still has some bite.
+1 Cook the spaghetti: Bring a large pot of salted water to a boil.
+Add the spaghetti and cook, stirring occasionally, for 8 minutes, or until the pasta is tender but still has some bite.

 Scoop out 1 1/2 cups of starchy pasta cooking water with a heatproof measuring cup.
 Drain the spaghetti and, without rinsing, return it to the pan.
 Add 1/2 cup of the pasta cooking water and 1 tablespoon of olive oil; toss well and set aside.
 Reserve the remaining pasta cooking water.

 2 Cook the shrimp: In a skillet over medium-high heat, heat the remaining 2 tablespoons olive oil.
 When it is hot, add the garlic.
 Cook, stirring, for 1 minute.
-Add the shrimp, black pepper, and crushed red pepper.
+Add the shrimp, 1/2 teaspoon of the salt, black pepper, and crushed red pepper.

 Cook, stirring constantly, for 2 minutes, or until the shrimp start to turn bright pink; they will not be fully cooked at this point.
 Scoop out and remove the garlic.
 Tip the shrimp and chili flakes into the pot with the pasta.

 3 Finish the dish: Set the pot of pasta over low heat.
-Add the ricotta, parsley, lemon zest, and 1/2 cup of the remaining pasta cooking liquid.
+Add the ricotta, parsley, lemon zest, 1/2 teaspoon salt, and 1/2 cup of the remaining pasta cooking liquid.

 Cook, stirring gently, until the liquid heats up and the shrimp are pink and cooked all the way through.
 Add more of the reserved pasta water if the mixture seems dry.
 Add the peas and mint and toss gently until the peas are hot.